Outsourcing Software Testing: All You Need to Know About the Approach

 Another issue that comes up when starting to outsource software testing services is security.
 Well, this one has the ground to be – we often see the news about sensitive data breaches, so you have all the right to be concerned.

-However, today's digital possibilities and legal efforts on data protection (especially in Europe and the U.S.) make the issue less distressing.
-According to the research, the majority of the E.U. countries (70.7%) have low rates of exposure to security risks.
+However, today's digital possibilities and legal efforts on data protection (especially in Europe and the US) make the issue less distressing.
+According to the research, the majority of the EU countries (70.7%) have low rates of exposure to security risks.

-• The U.S. Privacy Act of 1974 established rules and regulations regarding U.S. government agencies' collection, use, and disclosure of personal information;
+• The US Privacy Act of 1974 established rules and regulations regarding US government agencies' collection, use, and disclosure of personal information;

 • Domain user data protection acts (HIPPA, GLBA, FERPA, COPPA).

 Moreover, at Uptech, we use security measures and protocols to keep your data safe and sound.
+We have also achieved ISO 27001 Certification, marking a key milestone in our commitment to robust cybersecurity and data protection.

-So what does it take to outsource the right software testing team for your project?
+So, what does it take to outsource the right software testing team for your project?
 Well, a few steps and a little homework.

 Step 1.
 Clarify your business needs